chitty/bars/readme.md

 # Bars

+The bars app is a responsive website that display information about drinks available in different bars.

+Users can log in using Google+ or facebook in order to create new bars and drinks.
+Later they can modify or delete them if they want.

 ## Running

 The repository includes a Vagrant Virtual Machine with all the project's dependencies installed.
 To start it and connect to it run: